CalSol/braintrain/lab2.md

 ### Discussion
 _With great power comes great responsibility._

+Now that we've implemented the same functionality in both cooperative multitasking and threaded forms, let's compare.

+What did we gain with threading?
+- Related sequences of instructions appear as a single unit in code, even if their execution is separated by other threads.
+This is apparent in the LED pulsing code.
+- The appearance of multitasking without needing to handle the details manually, as with cooperative multitasking.
+- Communication between tasks are made explicit with the use of `Mail` queues.

+What pitfalls did we avoid?
-Threading provides a different approach than cooperative multitasking, helping to centralize related sequences of instructions but now making the actual instruction execution sequence less predictable.
-While we used safe inter-thread communications mechanisms above (with `Mail`), the threads actually can read and write each other's memory, and not being careful can lead to subtle, non-deterministic bugs like [race conditions](https://en.wikipedia.org/wiki/Race_condition).
+- The use of `Mail` queues provides a principled way to communicate between threads.
+Threading actually exposes a shared memory model, where threads can read and write each other's memory, and not being careful and methodical can lead to subtle, non-deterministic bugs like [race conditions](https://en.wikipedia.org/wiki/Race_condition).

-There are also more implementation limitations of the mbed RTOS, like maximum number of threads and predefined stack sizes.
-One issue hindering debuggability is that when the RTOS fails, it can't give a helpful error message - so another potential pitfall.
+- The mbed RTOS has implementation limitations, like maximum number of threads and predefined maximum stack size.
+While this trivial example stayed within the limits, the RTOS isn't always able to produce a helpful error message on failure, making debugging painful.

+What did we lose with threading?
+- The actual execution behavior of the RTOS isn't predictable, especially with regards to very fine (milliseconds) timing.
+While the thread scheduler gives the illusion of multiple threads executing simultaneously, the actual thread swapping occurs at human timescales (every few milliseconds) rather than machine timescales.

+Overall, threading provides a different approach than cooperative multitasking and can be a powerful tool in certain situations, but only if you're aware of the pitfalls and shortcomings.
+If you're interested in using threading for your project, do talk to us so we can discuss whether it's appropriate and how to mitigate the potential issues.